oxheadalpha/nft-tutorial/README.md

 ### Configuration

 `tznft` can be configured to interact with different Tezos networks.
-The user can also configure address aliases to sign Tezos operation and/or use them as command parameters when addresses are required.
+The user can also configure address aliases to sign Tezos operations and/or use them as command parameters when addresses are required.
 The default configuration that is created by `tznft init-config` command includes two pre-configured networks: `sandbox` and `testnet` (Carthagenet).
 Each pre-configured network has two bootstrap aliases: